celery/celery/docs/userguide/security.rst

 Broker
 ------

-It is imperative that the broker is guarded from unwanted access, especially if accessible to the public.
+It's imperative that the broker is guarded from unwanted access, especially if accessible to the public.
-By default, workers trust that the data they get from the broker has not been tampered with.
+By default, workers trust that the data they get from the broker hasn't been tampered with.
 See `Message Signing`_ for information on how to make the broker connection more trustworthy.